 Research is providing hope that has never existed before - in recent years we’ve seen discoveries in new treatments, an increase in the five-year survival rate and improved quality of life.Find out more

-Shining a light for research
+Shining a Light for Research

-Shining a light for equality
+Shining a Light for Hope

 Anyone can get lung cancer.
 It affects men, women, children, smokers, ex-smokers and never smokers, all who are equally worthy of treatment, care and support.